 Everything’s Coming Up Milhaus

 Throughout his political career George Smathers made good use of his friend Bebe’s boundless charm.
-One of his favorite ways to butter up fellow politicians was to send them on a long weekend to Key Biscayne, where Bebe would take them out deep sea fishing during the day, and out to experience Miami nightlife after dark.
+One of his favorite ways to butter up fellow politicians was to send to Key Biscayne for a long weekend.
+Bebe would take them out deep sea fishing during the day, and out to Miami’s hottest nightclubs after dark.
 Over the years Rebozo entertained some of the most powerful men in Washington, including Richard Russell, Earle Clements, Stuart Symington, Lyndon Baines Johnson, and John F. Kennedy.

 In 1950, though, Smathers sent someone a little different Bebe’s way.
 Most of Smathers’s colleagues in Congress were workaholics, but they also knew that if you worked hard, you had to play hard.
 But this guy?
 He was all work and no play, and it was driving him to an early grave.
 Doctors had ordered him to get some rest and relaxation, but it was almost as if he didn’t even know where to start.
 Now, Bebe?
 He was the most relaxed man in Florida.
 If he couldn’t get this guy to unwind, nobody could.